creditimpact/PURAIFY/gateway/README.md

 POST /gateway/run-blueprint
 ```
 Iterates over a blueprint's actions and invokes the Execution Engine sequentially.
+Execution continues even if an individual action fails; the response includes a
+`results` array with success or error entries for each action.

 > More endpoints may be added as new capabilities emerge (validation, feedback, logs, etc.)